Toggle navigation

 • Funded by both employer and employee

-• Owned by Individual; employee takes funds with them when they leave
+• Owned by Individuals; employee takes funds with them when they leave

 • Employee has immediate access to money in account